A painless way to increase the supply of housingJune 1, 2006

 Allowing homeowners to add secondary rental units to their property is one of the most promising strategies we have for increasing the supply of housing in San Francisco without significantly changing the aesthetic character of our neighborhoods.

-A secondary unit (also known as an "in-law unit") is an additional, self-contained dwelling on the same lot as an existing residential building.
+A secondary unit (also known as an "in-law unit," accessory dwelling unit or ADU) is an additional, self-contained dwelling on the same lot as an existing residential building.
 It is usually built within a pre-existing structure but sometimes is an addition to the structure or is in a separate carriage house or storage unit in the rear yard.
 Secondary units require no additional land or governmental funding.
 Because they use existing structures and most components and infrastructure (e.g., water, sewer, utilities, landscaping) are in place, and owners can often do some of the work themselves, they are cheaper to build than ordinary housing.

 The community advantages of secondary units are numerous.
 They distribute less expensive housing throughout a community and enable the city to expand the housing supply by modest increases in many areas rather than concentrating new housing in just a few.
 They have the least neighborhood visual impact of all housing sources.
 And they are true life-cycle housing, supporting flexibility and family stability over time.
 The extra income from secondary units can help make mortgage payments possible for new homeowners.
 It can give housing to childcare or in-home health care workers.
 It can supply extra income when the economic shifts of divorce, untimely death, or illness intervene.
 And a secondary unit can offer safe, semi- independent, and inexpensive housing for elderly or disabled relatives, as well as returning adult children.